KS10FPGA/Minnow/README.md

 [partially edited microcode](https://github.com/KS10FPGA/Minnow/blob/main/wiki/minnow_v1.mic)<br>
 [partially edited microcode](https://github.com/KS10FPGA/Minnow/blob/main/wiki/minnow_v2.mic)

+I think the first version of the microcode is an early translation.
+I think the second version of the microcode has a bunch of fixes - it also has some intentional changes.
+It looks like the intentional changes are related to me hating the assembler syntax with respect to octal constants.
+It also looks like there were some changes to debug the assembler that were supposed to be removed eventially.

+I can't remember.

 ## The MICRO2 Assembler

 No working copy of the MICRO2.EXE microcode assembler is known to exist.
 It was used on this PDP-10,